tuann72/ou-mapz/README.md

 - Google Map API v1.11.3 to integrate a interactive map.
 - Firebase v13.1 as a backend and user authentication.
 - BeautifulSoup4 for webscraping.
+- React Native and React Native CLI for frontend

 # Version
 Current version is 1.0.0